-Therefore, the first step in considering a volunteer fire company borrowing is to examine the company's Certificate of Incorporation, its constitution and its By-laws, as well as obtain a "Bring-Down Certificate" from the Secretary of State to confirm that the company's Certificate of Incorporation remains effective and that the company is thus a "subsisting corporation."
-(It has generally been found useful to be sure the corporation borrowing the money actually exists; banks, in particular, are keen to be repaid after all the phantom borrowing that resulted in the 2008 credit crunch.)
+Therefore, the first step in considering a free association library borrowing is to examine the company's Certificate of Incorporation or more likely, Charter from the State of New York Board of Regents, its constitution and its By-laws, as well as obtain a "Bring-Down Certificate" from the Secretary of State or the Board of Regents to confirm that the library's Certificate of Incorporation or Charter remains effective and that the association is thus a "subsisting corporation."
+(It has generally been found useful to be sure the entity borrowing the money actually exists; banks, in particular, are keen to be repaid after all the phantom borrowing that resulted in the 2008 credit crunch.)

-Next let us look at the federal tax law requirements, on the assumption that the company is a viable not-for-profit company.
+Next let us look at the federal tax law requirements, on the assumption that the library is a viable not-for-profit holding Section 501(c)(3) status.

-You will have noticed that Section 150(e) of the Code states that volunteer fire company bonds are not treated as "private activity bonds," i.e., they get treatment like any ordinary local governmental bond, except for the application of Section 147(f) and 149(d) of the Internal Revenue Code.
+You will have noticed that Section 145 of the Code states that 501(c)(3) bonds are treated as "private activity bonds," i.e., they do not get simple treatment like any ordinary local governmental bond, as there are certain other Code provisions which are applicable to 501(c)(3) bonds that are not applicable to most debt of counties, cities, towns, villages, fire districts or school districts.
 You knew there was a catch right?
 This one is not difficult.
-Only Section 147(f) is of particular relevance and interest here.
-(Section 149(d) relates to refinancings).

-Section 147(f) of the Code requires (a) a public hearing be held and (b) approval by the local legislative body or chief executive thereafter prior to any debt issuance by the company.
-Even though it would be the company debt, federal tax law requires that the local political subdivision with which the fire company has a contract to provide fire-fighting services "approve" the debt.
-This approval does not make that political subdivision liable on the company debt in whole or any part.
+Section 147(f) of the Code requires (a) a public hearing be held and (b) approval by the local legislative body or chief executive thereafter prior to any debt issuance by the library.
+Even though it would be library debt, federal tax law requires that the local political subdivision which is likely the Affiliated Entity "approve" the debt.
+This approval does not make that political subdivision liable on the library debt in whole or any part.
 The wording and timing of the Notice of Public Hearing must comply with certain detailed requirements of U.S. Treasury Department regulations and part of the role of bond counsel is to ensure that the notice and the hearing are in compliance.
+It should be held prior to any public vote to increase the tax levy to cover the debt service.

-The other federal tax law considerations at the outset of a financing is that you must be a "qualified" volunteer fire company and that the capital improvement or item to be financed must be one that the tax law considers eligible for the federal tax exemption.
-Most volunteer fire companies in New York State should meet the Code definition of "qualified."
-Any fire house construction or reconstruction project or fire-fighting vehicles or equipment purchase is likely to qualify as eligible.
+Another federal tax law consideration at the outset of a financing is that you must be a qualified Section 501(c)(3) organization and that the capital improvement or item to be financed must be one that the tax law considers eligible for the federal tax exemption.
+Any library construction or reconstruction project or vehicles or equipment purchase is likely to qualify as eligible.
 Again, these are questions for bond counsel.